 TORONTO, September 18, 2019 – A first of its kind study led by the Centre for Addiction and Mental Health (CAMH) published in the journal JAMA Psychiatry has found elevated levels of a protein involved in immune function and associated with chronic stress and anxiety in the brain of young long-term cannabis users.

 This study was funded by a grant from the U.S. National Institute of Mental Health.

-“Cannabis is the most commonly used illicit drug in the world but we know very little about the impact it has on the brain, especially in young users whose brains are still developing until the age of 25,” said Dr. Romina Mizrahi, lead author and Senior Scientist at the CAMH Research Imaging Centre, and the Campbell Family Mental Health Research Institute.
+“Cannabis is the most commonly used illicit drug in the world but we know very little about the impact it has on the brain, especially in young users whose brains are still developing until the age of 25,” said Dr. Romina Mizrahi, lead author and Senior Scientist at the CAMH Brain Health Imaging Centre, and the Campbell Family Mental Health Research Institute.
 “These findings are an important step forward, but more studies are needed to better understand the role of cannabinoids and neuroimmune signaling.”

 Using a Positron Emission Tomography (PET) tracer developed at CAMH, this is the first study to investigate whether there is an association between cannabis and neuroimmune function in the brain.
 Specifically, the study found elevated levels of a brain protein – called ‘TSPO’ – associated with higher levels of stress and anxiety in young long-term cannabis users compared to young non-cannabis users.